j4w8n/supakit/README.md

 ## Differences from the official Supabase Sveltekit auth helper
 - Uses `httpOnly` cookie storage, for tighter security against XSS.
 This includes CSRF protection for the endpoints that Supakit creates.<sup>[1](#httponly-cookie-exception)</sup>
+- Option to set `flowType` and `debug` for client auth.
-- Provides a callback route for server-side auth.
+- Provides a callback route for server-side auth, so you don't have to setup `exchangeCodeForSession()`.
-- Built-in server client, with ability to pass your own options.
+- Built-in server client, again less setup for you.
+- Saves the `provider_token` and `provider_refresh_token` in their own `httpOnly` cookies.
+These values are also available in `event.locals.session`.
+Please note that Supakit will not refresh these tokens for you.
 - Offers a secure client-side "session" store, which is hydrated with Supabase session info after most auth events.
 This helps with immediate reactivity after these events occur.
 The `invalidate()` method is an alternative to this.
-- Saves the `provider_token` and `provider_refresh_token` in their own `httpOnly` cookies.
-These values are also available in `event.locals.session`.
-Please note that Supakit will not refresh these tokens for you.
-- Option to not use server-side features.
+- Opt-out of server-side features (client, event.locals); but very uncommon.

 ## Table of Contents